micromacer/LGR-CHS-Subtitles/README.md

 # LGR-CHS-Subtitles

 This repo is for LGR video subtitles I made in Simplified Chinese.
-Feel free to use them as you wish.
+Feel free to use them as you wish —— as long as you don't violate the licence.

 # License information/字幕授权声明